testcontainers/testcontainers-go/docs/modules/vault.md

 You can set below options to create Vault container.

 ### Image
 If you need to set a different Vault image, you can use the `WithImageName`.

+!!!info
-Default image name is `vault:1.13.0`
+    Default image name is `hashicorp/vault:1.13.0`.

 <!--codeinclude-->
 [Set image name](../../modules/vault/vault_test.go) inside_block:WithImageName
 <!--/codeinclude-->